 - Use a small crock pot (this one is on sale for $14!)

 - Make sure you remove the skin from the veggies after roasting

 - If you’re not using a small crock pot, use a regular crock pot and only cook it on the low setting

 - 8 oz White American Cheese, cubed

 - 8 oz White Monterey Jack Cheese, cubed

 - Preheat oven to 450.
 Start by pitting and cutting peppers and tomatoes into pieces (my tomatoes I cut in 4s and my pepers I cut in 6s) disguard the centers and seeds and place on an aluminum foil lined baking sheet.
 Drizzle Olive Oil over veggies and sprinkle with Salt and Pepper.
 Bake for 15 min until the skins are blackened.
 Removed from oven and let cool for 5 min.
 Once cool enough to touch, remove the skins and throw out, and put unpeeled veggies in a food processor with ½ cup of the heavy cream and blend.(If you don't have a food processor just chop up the veggies).

 - Cube the cheese and put cheese and remaining ingredients and veggies in a small crock pot.
-Heat on low for 4 hours (recommended) or on high for 2 hours, stirring every half hour or so.
+Heat on LOW for 4 hours (this recipe does not turn out well on high).
 Let cool for a few minutes, then serve with tortilla chips and enjoy!!!

 Some of the above links are affiliate links, if you purchase amazon products through my store at no cost to you, I will earn a few pennies.
 As always, thank you for supporting the brands and products I love that make the Sweetphi blog possible.